How to Raise Venture Capital: 6 Tips to Fund Your Startup

 Here are some extra words of wisdom to help you build a top-notch pitch deck.

-- In general, make sure to include demos and screenshots throughout your pitch deck to help investors visualise your product or service.
+- Include demos and screenshots throughout your pitch deck to help investors visualise your product or service.

-- In the same vein, keep your deck short and succinct.
+- Keep your deck short and succinct.
 Don’t overload investors with information or endless bullet points.
 Rather, build excitement and get them eager to invest.

 - Keep your deck current.
-If you created it a year ago, update it to the current numbers and latest progress.
+If you created it a year ago, update it with the latest numbers and progress.

 - Introduction letter.
 This gets a bit more detailed into your ‘ask’, how much you’re trying to raise and what you’re raising it for.